 Mada – delirium

-Arsha – haemorrhoids
+Arsha – hemorrhoids

 Shiroroga – diseases pertaining to head, headache

-Atisara – diarrhoea, dysentery
+Atisara – diarrhea, dysentery

 Arochaka – anorexia